What is PCI Compliance?

 What happens if I am not compliant?

-Merchants have three months from when their new merchant account is approved with Fattmerchant to become PCI Compliant.
-After the three month mark, merchants are subject to a $19.95 non-compliance fee directly from the major card companies for not complying with their security standards.
+Merchants have 60 days from when their new merchant account is approved with Fattmerchant to become PCI Compliant.
+After 60 days, merchants are subject to a non-compliance fee from the major card companies for not complying with their security standards.